cosmoscout/vista/CONTRIBUTING.md

 # Contributing

-We are happy to receive contributions to ViSTA in the form of merge requests via Github.
+We are happy to receive contributions to ViSTA in the form of **merge requests** via Github.
 Feel free to fork the repository, implement your changes and create a merge request to the `develop` branch.

-Bugs should be reported via Github issues.
+**Bugs** should be reported via Github issues.

+The `master` branch should always contain stable code.
+New features and bug fixes are implemented in `feature/*` branches and are merged to `develop` once they are finished.
+When a new milestone is reached, the content of `develop` will be merged to `master`.

 ## Style guide